moment/momentjs.com/docs/moment-timezone/01-using-timezones/04-formatting.md

 moment.tz([2012, 5], 'America/New_York').zoneAbbr(); // EDT
 ```

-Moment.js also provides a hook for the long form timezone name.
+Moment.js also provides a hook for the long form time zone name.
 Because these strings
 are generally localized, Moment Timezone does not provide any long names for zones.

 To provide long form names, you can override `moment.fn.zoneName` and use the `zz` token.